AmeriCorps Home Visitation Coordinator- Salt Lake County

 Who would be a good fit for this AmeriCorps opportunity?

-- Individuals who are interested in working in a healthcare setting, getting their foot in the door with United Way or another large nonprofit, or working in a school setting
+- Individuals who are interested in working in a healthcare setting, getting their foot in the door with United Way, or working in a school setting

 - Individuals who are enrolled in higher education and would like assistance with paying for student loans and/or education-related expenses